railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

    Which line should you modify?
    Refer to the two columns :guilabel:`type` (in column B) and :guilabel:`name` (in column C).
    Some lines have the name :guilabel:`ir.ui.menu` in the :guilabel:`name` column which shows that this is a menu entry.
-   Others have :guilabel:`selection` in the :guilabel:`type` column, which indicates that you'd see this entry in a drop-down menu.
+   Others have :guilabel:`selection` in the :guilabel:`type` column, which indicates that you would see this entry in a drop-down menu.

-You should then load the new file into your Open ERP system using the menu :menuselection:`Administration --> Translations --> Import/Export --> Import a Translation file`.
+You should then load the new file into your Open ERP system using the menu :menuselection:`Administration --> Translations --> Import/Export --> Import Translation`.
-You've then got two ways forward:
+You have then got two ways forward:

 * you can overwrite the previous translation by using the same name as before (so you could have a special 'standard French' translation by reusing the :guilabel:`Name` \ ``Français``\   and